 Palmanova is a flat resort so therefore incredibly child friendly for families with pushchairs and prams.
 It is also an ideal resort for the elderly and those with access requirements.

 The long, flat promenade stretches right through the resort.
-Plus, there are accessibility board walks on the beaches allowing you to easily get onto the sand.
+Plus, there are accessibility boardwalks on the beaches allowing you to easily get onto the sand.

 3. Things to do in Palmanova